Samurai-Ghost

 Samurai-Ghost is a 1992 hack and slash video game released by Namco for the TurboGrafx-16.
 It is the sequel to Genpei Tōma Den.
 It was released on the Wii Virtual Console in North America on October 29, 2007, and in Europe on November 2, 2007.

 Gameplay

 As with the previous game, the player controls the resurrected samurai Taira no Kagekiyo, defeating demons and monsters across several levels.
 Given his undead nature, Kagekiyo has access to supernatural powers such as levitation and the ability to cast energy projectiles.

 Samurai-Ghost has a similar plot to its predecessor, in that Kagekiyo fights against Minamoto no Yoshitsune, Saitō Musashibō Benkei, and his arch enemy Minamoto no Yoritomo.
 Kagekiyo now also faces Minamoto no Yoshinaka (also known as Kiso no Yoshinaka), who commits seppuku when defeated.

 Development and release

 Reception

-Samurai-Ghost was met with mixed reception from critcis.
-However, fan reception was positive: readers of PC Engine Fan voted to give the game a 20.28 out of 30 score, ranking at the number 328 spot in a poll, indicating a popular following.
+The Japanese publication Micom BASIC Magazine ranked the game fifth in popularity in its July 1992 issue, and it received a 20.28/30 score in a 1993 readers' poll conducted by PC Engine Fan, ranking among PC Engine titles at the number 320 spot.
+Samurai-Ghost was met with mixed reception from critics.